 Geometric angles represent one of the more regular topics among discussions regarding light scattering.
 Measurements of the light scattered by a sample in solution or a particle dispersion at divergent angles of detection is a typical method of analysis.
-When the hydrodynamic diameter of molecules or particles is greater than around 5% of the wavelength of the used laser source, then the intensity of the scattered light will be angle dependent; this is the foundational principle informing this method.
+When the hydrodynamic diameter of molecules or particles is greater than around 5% of the wavelength of the used laser source, then the intensity of the scattered light will be angle-dependent; this is the foundational principle informing this method.

 Larger particles are typically forward scattered.
 The intensity will thus increase as the angle of observation decreases (it should be noted that at an angle of zero you would be when looking directly into the laser).
-The Zimm Plot utilized for molecular solutions in static light scattering benefits from this fact, and is utilized to calculate the gyration radius Rg of the examined molecules.
+The Zimm Plot utilized for molecular solutions in static light scattering benefits from this fact and is utilized to calculate the gyration radius Rg of the examined molecules.

 For this, it is usual to quantify at least seven divergent angles spanning 15° (or less) to 155°.
-A goniometer based light scattering provides the ideal basis for this category of task, due to its inherent capability of measuring at any angle from around 8° to 155°.
+A goniometer based light scattering provides the ideal basis for this category of the task, due to its inherent capability of measuring at any angle from around 8° to 155°.

 All this is valid for static light scattering quantifications, but what about its application to dynamic light scattering?
 Particle Size calculation is actually undertaken by measuring Translational Diffusion Coefficient Dt and consequently applying the Einstein equation.
 However, this equation was specifically intended for spherical particles.
-Indeed, it does not account for divergent particle shapes, which can lead to erroneous determination of the hydrodynamic diameter of non-spherical particles, such as rod shaped particles.
-In this scenario, calculation of particle size utilizing divergent angles of detection can assist in the determination of the morphology of the sample.
+Indeed, it does not account for divergent particle shapes, which can lead to an erroneous determination of the hydrodynamic diameter of non-spherical particles, such as rod-shaped particles.
+In this scenario, the calculation of particle size utilizing divergent angles of detection can assist in the determination of the morphology of the sample.

-As mentioned earlier, intensity of scattered light is a function of detection angle.
+As mentioned earlier, the intensity of scattered light is a function of the detection angle.
 As a result, measurements at divergent angles will return values weighted in different ways, with the larger dimension more dominant at low angles and the smaller dimension more present at high angles.

-Comparing results acquired at different angles might therefore indicate the aspect ratio of the examined particles, thus generating shape data.
+Comparing results acquired at different angles might, therefore, indicate the aspect ratio of the examined particles, thus generating shape data.
 While this represents an exigent investigation, it offers a valuable approach to comprehending non-spherical particle samples.

-It has already been explained that goniometer based light scattering systems are precisely calibrated for angle dependent quantifications.
+It has already been explained that goniometer based light scattering systems are precisely calibrated for angle-dependent quantifications.
 Conversely, how do enclosed light scattering instruments handle non-spherical particle applications?
 The majority of enclosed DLS instruments only offer a single angle of detection, which makes this investigation impossible.
 A handful of enclosed light scattering instruments are now on the market offering up to three different angles of detection spanning the range from 17° to 173°.